wsbf/wsbf.net/README.md

 - move services and controllers into separate files
 - add interface to remove shows from schedule
 - merge Import and Library control panels
+- add links to show descriptions in schedule view